Not enough memory resources are available (CMD)

 Repair upgrade using Windows installation disk

-7. Choose “Keep all your files.”
+7. Choose to keep all your files.

 Fix using Registry Editor (For Windows Server shared items access)

-2. Navigate to: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\LanmanServer\Parameters
+2. Go to: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\LanmanServer\Parameters

 Nyau Wai Hoe